Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 The SSH access is ideal for cases with exclusive involvement of the terminal.
 The remote desktop access is required for situations using the graphical desktop environment.

+## Bluetooth Setup
+If you want to have reliable bluetooth when powering the raspberry pi, you will need to ensure that you "trust" the device after pairing with it.
+See the details listed below.

+You can access the bluethooth cli by typing "bluetoohctl"

+The most useful commands are:
+- power on - turns on bluetooth system
+- pairable on - sets controller to be in pairable mode
+- scan on - starts scanning for device mac addresses in the bluetooth range/vicinity
+- pair <device mac address> - attempts to pair the device e.g. keyboard
+- trust <device mac address> - will remember the paired device and will auto connect to device next time its powered on
+- exit - quits cli tool

 ## IP Address

 Something that's common to both processes is that they both require the IP Address of the device.